DataDog/integrations-core/istio/README.md

 ### Installation

 Istio is included in the Datadog Agent.
-So, just [install the Agent][2] on your Istio servers or in your cluster and point it at Istio.
+[Install the Datadog Agent][2] on your Istio servers or in your cluster and point it at Istio.

 ### Configuration